Marianne Strauss

-The later years

 As Germany's military situation worsened, Strauss fled to Düsseldorf, which fell to the US Army shortly thereafter.

-In Düsseldorf, she met her future husband, Basil Ellenbogen who was a doctor and a captain in the British Army attached to the occupying forces after World War II.
+There, she met her future husband, Basil Ellenbogen who was a doctor and a Captain in the British Army attached to the occupying forces after World War II.
 They spent the rest of their lives in Liverpool.
 She worked as a teacher and also reported to the BBC on the rebuilding of Germany.
-Marianne died in 1996 and her account was published as a small article in a German Journal.
+Marianne died in 1996 and her account was published as a small article in a German journal.
 Her story was put together by historian Mark Roseman in his book about her, "The Past in Hiding".